GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 5. Send the above command to a few beta users.

 ### Public release
+1. Regenerate documentation by running `quarto render` in the docs_source folder.
-1. Merge to main
+2. Merge to main

     The changes are live as soon as they are merged to main branch: the dockers are built, pushed to the GitHub package registry ([server](https://github.com/orgs/GEO-BON/packages?repo_name=bon-in-a-box-pipeline-engine) and [runners](https://github.com/orgs/GEO-BON/packages?repo_name=bon-in-a-box-pipelines)), and next time someone starts the server, the new docker images will be pulled.

     Old packages can be found on [GEO BON's Docker Hub](https://hub.docker.com/r/geobon/bon-in-a-box)

-2. Manually tag the version and create a release via GitHub.
+3. Manually tag the version and create a release via GitHub.
 See [releases](https://github.com/GEO-BON/bon-in-a-box-pipeline-engine/releases).

 ### Debugging prod servers